UntitledModGame/UntitledModGame.github.io/almost_done_cooking/parasitic_problems.md

 Nice!
 Ok, these are all valid options.<br/>
 But you, (Your majesty,) are missing one crucial detail: You are looking at the *solutions*, not the *problem.*<br/>
-Rememember our original problem: Our armies can't respond to invasions in time!
+Rememember our original problem: "Our armies can't respond to invasions in time"

-And our primary constraint is that our horses can only travel 40 kilometers per day.
+And our primary constraint is that our horses can only travel 40 kilometers per day.<br/>
 Can we change this?

 Well of course we can!<br/>